docker/docs/README.md

 ## Provide feedback

 We’d love to hear your feedback.
-Please file documentation issues only in the docs GitHub repository.
+Please file documentation issues only in the Docs GitHub repository.
 You can file a new issue to suggest improvements or if you see any errors in the existing documentation.

 Before submitting a new issue, check whether the issue has already been